 investment option for your stage of life when choosing

 your super investments.
-If you're more than 10 years away from
+If retirement is more than 10 years

-retirement, a more aggressive investment strategy is likely to
+away, a more aggressive investment strategy is likely to deliver

-deliver higher returns.
-If you are closer to retirement think about
+higher returns.
+If you are closer to retirement, think about more

-the less you have to give up each week to make a difference in the
+super, the less you'll have to give up each week to make a

 - Personal details - If you've moved house or